Italian sausage vs. Bratwurst — Health Impact and Nutrition Comparison

 Red meat allergy is a common allergy type, including any age group and race.
 People can have an allergic reaction to red meat if they are sensitive to cat serum albumin that cross-reacts with albumin in pork.
 Also, those who are allergic to alpha-gal should avoid all meat types.

-Symptoms of red meat allergy include urticaria, vomiting, and stomach cramps, in rare cases, anaphylaxis.
-Usually, these symptoms last three to six hours after eating red meat .
+Symptoms of red meat allergy include urticaria, vomiting, stomach cramps, and, in rare cases, anaphylaxis.
+Usually, these symptoms last three to six hours after eating red meat (8).

 Comparison summary table